knpuniversity/whats-new-symfony3/knpu/form-updates.md

 Time to use this!
 Open `DefaultController` and create a new `registerAction`.
 Set the URL to `/register` call it `user_register`.
 Now, start just like normal with:
 `$form = $this->createForm()`.
 But stop!
 I know you *want* to say `new RegistrationForm()`.
-Instead, type `RegistrationForm::type`.
+Instead, type `RegistrationForm::class`.
 Then, move your cursor to the class, hit `option+enter` and import the class.
 Oh and change `type` to `class`, duh!
 Importing the class added the `use` statement on top.